xxvunborn/dotfiles/nvim0.5.x/lua/README.md

 for Neoformat:
     npm install -g prettier

+for gopls:
+    brew install gopls

+for lua-lenguage-server:
+    brew install lua-language-server

 for jdtlsp (java)
     download the last snapshot from: http://download.eclipse.org/jdtls/snapshots/?d
     add to zshrc the export: `export JDTLS_HOME=/path/to/jdtls_root`